highwaycus/Other_Work/README.md

 * #### Names
   * Computer Vision Branch:
-    * If a ducument name begins with "CV...", it is an assignment from Machine Learning-related courses.
+    * If a ducument name begins with "CV...", it is computer vision-related project.
   * Algorithm Branch:
-    * Otherwise, it is an assignemnt from Algorithm courses.
+    * Otherwise, it is related to Algorithm.